Cotton On Group: 2010s

 In December 2012, Cotton On was fined $1 million for selling highly flammable children's sleepwear misleadingly labeled as low fire danger.
 The discount clothing retailer, which has more than 900 outlets across the country, was fined $400,000 for selling more than 1000 nightdresses that breached Australian fire safety standards, and a further $400,000 for selling more than 1000 unsafe pairs of girls' pajamas, between September and December 2010.
 It was fined a further $200,000 for false and misleading labels on both sets of clothing items which claimed they were low fire danger.

 In October 2016, Cotton On Group signed a 3-year contract with the AFL Women's League to be the exclusive uniform supplier for all its teams.

 In February 2019, Cotton On began selling sex toys on its Australian and New Zealand websites with a content warning.

 In July 2019, Four Corners reported Cotton On and several other Australian brands sourced cotton from Xinjiang, and that evidence linked the cotton to forced labour camps.
 Cotton On ran an internal investigation, and in October 2019, announced it had stopped buying cotton from Xinjiang over concerns of abuse of human rights.

+2020s

+In March 2026, Cotton On Asia Pte Ltd was liquidated and made inactive with no impact on Cotton On Group operations.
+Reporting on the closure caused widespread confusion in the retail sector with clarification made that Cotton On Group and Cotton On Asia Pte Ltd are two separate holding companies.
+Cotton On Asia Pte Ltd as a company had undergone rationalisation exercise since the COVID-19 pandemic.
+Team members from Cotton On Asia Pte Ltd were restructured during COVID-19 pandemic to another company, signalling that the old company was liquidated.
+Cotton On Singapore the holding company within the South East Asia region of Cotton On Group remains open and trading to customers.